Jungian Archetypes explained

-This article describes the Jungian Archetypes, developed by Carl Jung in a practical way.
-After reading you will understand the basics of this powerful personal and self analysis tool.
+Jungian Archetypes: this article describes the Jungian Archetypes, developed by Carl Jung in a practical way.
+Next to what these archetypes are, this article also higlights the relationship with automatic behaviour, the five basic archetypes and the other Jungian archetypes.
+After reading you will understand the basics of this psychological framework.
+Enjoy reading!

 What are Jungian Archetypes?